NexusMutual/smart-contracts/V2-launch-checklist.md

 - [ ] **TODO** Format input for `setProducts()` and `setProductTypes()` functions
 - [ ] **TODO**: Script to create the tx data for AB to write `products` and `productTypes` info onchain - we need to modify a bit `scripts/populate-v2-products.js` for this
-- [ ] Simulate the above txs on Tenderly
+- [ ] Simulate the above txs in the fork test

 ### Rewards
 **What we need**